UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 Image to image translation is the process of extracting features from a source image and emulating those features in another image.
 An example would be Neural Style Transfer, where a source image is used to create an art style to transfer to another image.

 ![Style Transfer](/assets/images/team14/style_transfer.png)
-* Fig X. Example of Neural Style Transfer (Image source: https://www.v7labs.com/blog/neural-style-transfer)
+* Fig 1.
+Example of Neural Style Transfer (Image source: https://www.v7labs.com/blog/neural-style-transfer)

 Below are some common architectures seen for image to image translation.

 ![image to image](/assets/images/team14/image-to-image.png)
-* Fig X. Example of image to image translation architectures (Image source: https://www.researchgate.net/publication/366191121_Enhancing_cancer_differentiation_with_synthetic_MRI_examinations_via_generative_models_a_systematic_review)
+* Fig 2.
+Example of image to image translation architectures (Image source: https://www.researchgate.net/publication/366191121_Enhancing_cancer_differentiation_with_synthetic_MRI_examinations_via_generative_models_a_systematic_review)

 ### Example: Image Animation <a name="ia"></a>

 Image Animation is the action of generating a video where the object from an image is animated using the action from a driving video.
 For example, if we had an image of a water bottle and a driving video of a ball flying across the screen, the output video would be a water bottle flying across the screen.
 Thus, it will create an animation based on a single image.

 ![GAN Flow](/assets/images/team14/pipeline.png)
-* Fig X. Example flow of Image Animation
+* Fig 3.
+Example flow of Image Animation

 Once applying the model, we would see results similar to the following:

 ![Image Animation Output](/assets/images/team14/vox-teaser.gif)
-* Figure X. Example output from Image Animation
+* Figure 4.
+Example output from Image Animation

 ## What is a Generative Adversarial Network (GAN) <a name="gan"></a>